-Offers for the Capital One Spark Miles Select for Business are not available through this site.
+Offers for the Capital One Spark Miles for Business and Capital One Spark Miles Select for Business are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-Credit card rewards are valuable on their own but become even more valuable when you can combine them within the same ecosystem or share them with friends and family.
-And if you're a fan of Capital One Venture Miles and Spark Miles from Capital One business cards, you'll be glad to know that you can do just that with these valuable currencies.
+Credit card rewards are valuable on their own, but they become even more valuable when you can combine them within the same ecosystem or share them with friends and family.
+If you're a fan of Capital One Venture miles from Capital One business cards, you'll be glad to know you can do just that.

-Capital One lets cardholders combine miles earned from Capital One Venture cards and Capital One Spark Business cards into a single account.
-Plus, you can share your miles with other account holders and can even turn your cash-back earnings into miles.
+Capital One lets cardholders combine miles earned from Capital One Venture cards and Capital One Venture Business cards (formerly Spark Miles cards) into a single account.
+Plus, you can share your miles with any other account holder and even convert your cash-back earnings into miles.

-Transfers can be made to any other Capital One account holder and there is no fee to move miles between accounts.
-Compared to other flexible rewards currencies, Capital One sets the standard when it comes to points and miles transfer policies, effectively letting you pool your rewards with anyone you choose.
+And the icing on the cake is that all of this can be done for free.
+Compared to other flexible rewards currencies, Capital One sets the standard for transfer policies, letting you pool rewards with anyone you choose.

 Takeaways for Sharing Capital One Miles

-• You can combine miles from Venture and Spark Miles cards into a single account.
+• You can combine miles from any Venture-branded card (personal or business) into a single account.

-• It's possible to transfer between business and personal accounts, provided they are both miles-earning accounts.
+• You can transfer miles between business and personal accounts, as long as both are miles-earning accounts.

-• You can transfer to any Capital One miles-earning account, and it doesn't have to belong to a family member (You can only do this over the phone).
+• You can transfer miles to any other Capital One miles-earning account, though this must be done over the phone.

-• There is no maximum cap on the number of miles you can transfer.
+• There’s no maximum cap on the number of miles you can transfer.

 • There are no transfer fees.